bzminer/bzminer/README.md

 # bzminer

+WARNING: BzMiner v100 is still in a beta phase, and should be ready soon, but not all coins from the previous bzminer versions were implemented in the new bzminer codebase. those may be available upon request though.
+If you are currently using bzminer to mine a coin that does not exist in this new version, please roll back to bzminer v25 and request that coin be added to the new bzminer v100

 A GPU and CPU cryptocurrency miner for Windows, Linux and macOS.

 Mines **Ergo**, **Pearl**, **VERUS**, **Warthog** and **XELIS**, and ships